arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

 - *Data Collection:* Imported pizza sales transaction data containing order details, product information, pricing, category, size, and time-based attributes into SQL Server for analysis.

-_2. Database Setup:_ Created and configured a SQL database to store the dataset and ensure structured access for querying and validation.
+- *Database Setup:* Created and configured a SQL database to store the dataset and ensure structured access for querying and validation.

-_3. Data Preparation & Validation:_ Reviewed and organized the dataset by checking field consistency and preparing data for analysis.
+- *Data Preparation & Validation:* Reviewed and organized the dataset by checking field consistency and preparing data for analysis.
 SQL queries were used to validate calculations and ensure reliable reporting outputs.

-_4. SQL-Based Analysis:_ Performed analytical queries to generate business metrics and solve reporting requirements.
+- *SQL-Based Analysis:* Performed analytical queries to generate business metrics and solve reporting requirements.
 Aggregation, filtering, grouping, and time-based analysis techniques were applied to extract insights.

    Key analysis included: